This page is for people once they’ve become players. To become a player, look at the joining page.

 Things to Do Right Away

-Give Yourself a Welcome Package by simply saying (in Agora-Business) "I award myself a Welcome Package."
+Give Yourself a Welcome Package by simply saying (in Agora-Business) “I award myself a Welcome Package.”
 This gives some starting items to new players.
-At the time of writing, it includes a "stamp" and some "hooves".
-Read the Ways to Win section for an idea of what to do with those.
-See Rule 2499 for more details.
+At the time of writing, it includes a “stamp” and some “spendies”.
+Keep reading to see what to do with these.
+See Rule 2499 for more details on Welcome Packages.

 Things to Do Regularly